J. D. "Jay" Miller: Biography

 Miller was born in Iota, Louisiana, on May 5, 1922, and spent many childhood years in El Campo, Texas.
 He lived most of his life in Crowley, where in the late 1930s he played guitar with several Cajun bands, including the Four Aces, the Rice City Ramblers, and the Daylight Creepers.
 In 1946, he began to record Cajun musicians, using a studio belonging to the record producer Cosimo Matassa, in New Orleans.
-In 1946, his new label, Fais Do Do Records, recorded most notably the string band Happy, Doc, and the Boys (Happy Fats and Oran "Doc" Guidry).
+In 1946, his new label, Fais-Do-Do Records, recorded most notably the string band 'Happy, Doc & The Boys' (Leroy "Happy Fats" Leblanc and Oran "Doc" Guidry).
 After a few records, in 1947, he changed the name of the label to Feature Records, which recorded Cajun musicians such as Amidie Breaux, Aldus Roger, Austin Pete and various other country musicians.
-Later, Miller would create and record for smaller labels for different genres of music: Rocko Records (originally Rocket), Zynn Records, Showtime Records, Rebel Records, Kajun Records, Cajun Classics, Blues Unlimited, Swade, Excello, Spot, Action, Kay, Ringo, Tribute, and French "Hits".
+Later, Miller would create smaller labels and record for different genres of music: French "Hits", Zynn Records, Rocko Records, Kry Records, Swade Records, Rocket Records, Kajun Records, Action Records, Kay Records, Savior Records, Tribute Records, Spot Records, Ringo Records, Reb Rebel Records, Cajun Classics, Par T Records, Blues Unlimited Records, Soul Unlimited Records, and Showtime Records.

 In the 1950s he began to record swamp pop artists, including King Karl, Guitar Gable, Warren Storm, Rod Bernard, and Johnnie Allan, among others.
 In 1952, Miller wrote the lyrics to "It Wasn't God Who Made Honky Tonk Angels" (an answer song to the recent Hank Thompson hit "The Wild Side of Life").
 The song, as recorded by Kitty Wells, became gold and stayed number 1 for several weeks.